jallgood12/Pewlett_Hackard_Challenge/README.md

   The goal of the analysis is to gather data persisting to the employees that are reaching retirment age.
 PH has given us a date range of employees born between January 1st, 1952, to December 31, 1955.

-  The DB given by PH cinsists of 6 CSV files:
+  The DB given by PH consists of 6 CSV files:
     -Employees
     -Departments
     -Dat_emp